 where $\mu_\pi$ is the Langlands parameter of $\pi$ (which is necessarily spherical as a $M(\bbA)$-a representation) and $\tilde{f}$ is the \emph{spherical transform} of $f$.

-We choose an $f$ with \emph{bounded support} via the Paley--Wiener theory and the theory of spherical inversion so that spherical transform $\tilde{f}$ localizes on $\mu_\pi\approx\mu_{\pi_0}$ and $\lambda\approx\lambda_0$, and so that $J_\chi^T(f)$ majorizes the the left hand side of the estimate in \cref{thm:BCF}.
+We choose an $f$ with \emph{bounded support} via the Paley--Wiener theory and the theory of spherical inversion so that spherical transform $\tilde{f}$ localizes at $\mu_\pi+\lambda\approx\mu_{\pi_0}+\lambda_0$, and so that $J_\chi^T(f)$ majorizes the left-hand side of the estimate in \cref{thm:BCF}.
 Our goal now is to estimate $J_\chi^T(f)$ satisfactorily.

-Arthur, in his deep work to develop the spectral side of trace formula, showed that if $d(T)$ is sufficiently large compared to the support of $f$, then $J_\chi^T(f)$ is a polynomial in $T$ whose coefficients are given in terms of certain intertwining operators and their derivatives.
+Arthur, in his deep work to develop the spectral side of the trace formula, showed that $J_\chi^T(f)$ is a polynomial in $T$ whose coefficients are given in terms of certain intertwining operators and their derivatives.
 More precisely, $J_\chi^T(f)$ essentially takes the form of a weighted sum over $P\supset P_0$ of

 The combinatorial formula of Finis--Lapid--M\"uller allows us to understand $\calM_L^T(P,\lambda)$ in terms of a certain linear combination of various rank one intertwining operators and their first derivatives.
 We can then use the bound on $\calM_L^T(P,\lambda)$ given in \cref{prop:calM bound} that are yielded by properties (TWN+) and (BD), together with Paley--Wiener theory to conclude the proof.